Jae-Kyung/Intrinsic-spherical-smoothing-method-based-on-generalized-Bezier-curves-and-sparsity-inducing-penali/README.md

 $$

 ## Figures
-- Quadratic B \'e zier curve
+- Quadratic B\'ezier curve

 ![Fig1-2](https://user-images.githubusercontent.com/84615460/224720400-3556ce28-5948-461f-8875-a30ce0112cca.png)

 - Penalization effects

-The quadratic B \'e zier curve is to become the below B \'e zier curve when the complexity parameter increases.
+The quadratic B\'ezier curve is to become the below B\'ezier curve when the complexity parameter increases.
-Note that the final is the linear B \'e zier curve
+Note that the final is the linear B\'ezier curve

 ![Fig2-2](https://user-images.githubusercontent.com/84615460/224721235-3e4a890b-2d66-4be6-a8ad-05a97794a37d.png)
 ![Fig2-3](https://user-images.githubusercontent.com/84615460/224721284-3d43f64f-b01b-4857-a544-d10abda48cf9.png)